vanjac/three/README.md

     - The instructions refer to `python3-tk`, which may be called `python3-tkinter` instead; and `python3-dev`, which may be called `python3-devel` instead.
     - If you get an Xlib error on the last step, type `xhost +` before you try to install it again. ([reference](https://ubuntuforums.org/showthread.php?t=2290602))

-### Run three
+## Start

 To use three, you need a game directory to work with. `gameDirTemplate` has a sample game directory layout with some useful materials.
 To start three, type `python3 three.py path/to/game/dir mapName`. `mapName` is relative to the `maps` folder in the game directory; if the map does not exist, it will be created.
 You can also specify a map number instead - this will look up names in `maps.txt` (starts at 1).

-By default, three starts in Run Mode, which is currently unfinished.
-To start the editor instead, use the `-edit` flag.
-The `-run` flag explicitly specifies run mode.
+By default, three starts in Run Mode, which starts the game with the specified map.
+To start the map editor instead, use the `-edit` flag.

 Try navigating to the root of this repository and typing `python3 three.py gameDirTemplate 1 -edit`.
 If a window appears with green and blue lines and some text at the bottom, it worked.